mjchao/Sudoku-Solver/README.md

 ![Undistorted puzzle]
 (https://raw.githubusercontent.com/mjchao/Sudoku-Solver/master/undistorted.jpg)

-All the work was done without a tutorial.
+All the work after this was done without a tutorial.

 ##Neural Network Training
 Next, I attempted to train a neural network for classifying images of digits.
 The MNIST dataset for handwritten digits didn't seem to work - perhaps the handwritten digits weren't similar enough to the print digits.
 I then wrote a separate program to generated the training and test data using all the fonts on my computer.
 This resulted in training sets like the one shown below: